Test Id : NIU

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Specimen collection procedures for nickel (Ni) require special collection containers, rigorous attention to ultraclean specimen collection and handling procedures, and analysis in an ultraclean facility.
-Unless all of these procedures are followed, increased urinary Ni results may be an incidental and misleading finding.
+Unless all these procedures are followed, increased urinary Ni results may be an incidental and misleading finding.

 This test cannot determine the source compound (eg, Ni sulfate) responsible for the exposure.